Children’s Place (NASDAQ:PLCE) Price Target Cut to $105.00 by Analysts at B. Riley

-Children’s Place (NASDAQ:PLCE – Get Rating) had its target price cut by B. Riley from $122.00 to $105.00 in a report published on Thursday, The Fly reports.
-They currently have a buy rating on the stock.
+Children’s Place (NASDAQ:PLCE – Get Rating) had its target price trimmed by B. Riley from $122.00 to $105.00 in a research report report published on Thursday morning, The Fly reports.
+The firm currently has a buy rating on the stock.
 B. Riley also issued estimates for Children’s Place’s Q3 2023 earnings at $4.74 EPS.

-Other equities research analysts also recently issued research reports about the company.
-Monness Crespi & Hardt upped their target price on Children’s Place from $120.00 to $132.00 and gave the stock a buy rating in a research report on Friday, November 19th.
-TheStreet downgraded Children’s Place from a b- rating to a c+ rating in a research report on Wednesday, February 16th.
+A number of other equities research analysts also recently issued reports on PLCE.
+Monness Crespi & Hardt boosted their price target on Children’s Place from $120.00 to $132.00 and gave the company a buy rating in a research report on Friday, November 19th.
+Telsey Advisory Group decreased their target price on Children’s Place from $130.00 to $80.00 and set an outperform rating for the company in a research report on Monday, March 7th.
 Citigroup decreased their target price on Children’s Place from $72.00 to $60.00 and set a neutral rating for the company in a research report on Thursday.
-Finally, Telsey Advisory Group cut their price target on Children’s Place from $130.00 to $80.00 and set an outperform rating on the stock in a research note on Monday, March 7th.
-Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $103.67.
+Finally, TheStreet downgraded Children’s Place from a b- rating to a c+ rating in a research report on Wednesday, February 16th.
+Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Children’s Place presently has a consensus rating of Buy and a consensus price target of $103.67.

 In related news, Director Joseph A. Alutto sold 5,424 shares of the business’s stock in a transaction dated Monday, January 3rd.
 The stock was sold at an average price of $79.13, for a total value of $429,201.12.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Insiders own 5.01% of the company’s stock.